Problem Statement of Series 2, Year 32

 9 points

-A fixed pulley is attached to the ceiling and a rope hangs over it, so the left and right end are at the same height.
-On one end of the rope hangs a Fykosak bird and on the other end hangs a mass, both equally heavy.
-Describe what happens with the system when the bird starts climbing up (on his own side of rope) with a constant force.
-In the beginning, assume that the rope is weightless and the pulley is ideal.
-Afterwards, solve this problem for a real pulley with the following parameters, its length
+A fixed pulley hangs over a roof and a rope is threaded on it, so the left and right end are at the same height.
+On one end of the rope hangs a Fykosak bird and on the other end hangs a weight.
+Describe, what happens with the system when the bird starts to climb up (on his own side of rope) with a constant force.
+In the beginning, assume that the rope is weightless, and the pulley is ideal.
+Afterwards, calculate with rope’s mass per unit length λ, its length l, moment of inertia of the pulley J and pulley’s radius r.
+Assume that the rope doesn’t slip on the pulley.

 10 points

-Create an accurate weather forecast for address V Holešovičkách 2, Prague 8, for Wednesday 14th of November from 12:00 to 15:00.
+Create as accurate weather forecast as you can for address V Holešovičkách 2, Prague 8, for Wednesday 14th of November from 12:00 to 15:00.
 How will the weather change throughout the whole day?
-You are allowed to use previous data about the weather in this area (remember you are only permitted to use data until 10th of November).
-It is necessary to justify your weather prediction, write down references and ideally to use as many data and resources as possible.
+You are allowed to use previous data about weather in this area (remember you are only permitted to use data until 10th of November).
+It is necessary to justify your weather prediction, write down references and ideally to use as many data and resources as it is possible.

 E...